Pingeor11/hackiethon-game/README.md

 🔗 **[Play it live → ai-no-ko-game.vercel.app](https://ai-no-ko-game.vercel.app/)**

 A murder mystery investigation game set in the world of [Oshi no Ko](https://en.wikipedia.org/wiki/Oshi_no_Ko) where idols, directors, and managers are all playing a role, relationships run on power and hidden motives, and nothing is ever quite what it seems.
-Sounds like LinkedIn.
+Sounds just like LinkedIn.

 **Ai Hoshino has been murdered.** You play as Aqua, her son, working your way through a web of suspects to find out and kill who did it.